 A vehicle is a combination of mechanical, electrical, and rubber parts.
 Things can go wrong at any time, and they are not always in your power to prevent.
 However, being prepared for those events is in your power if you add towing and rental coverage to your insurance.
 If you opt for this coverage, keep handy important phone numbers, so you have them ready should you ever need to use them.

 Guaranteed Asset Protection (GAP)

-In the event that your vehicle is stolen or totaled in an accident, GAP will help cover the difference between your primary insurance settlement and the balance you still owe on your loan.
+GAP will help cover the difference between your primary insurance settlement and the balance you still owe on your loan if your vehicle is stolen or totaled in an accident.
 It is not intended to replace your automobile insurance.
-It does not provide bodily injury, property damage, liability or collision insurance, and it does not comply with any financial responsibility or any other law mandating motor vehicle insurance.
-You are not obligated to purchase the GAP the dealership offers, shop around for GAP coverage.
+It does not provide bodily injury, property damage, liability, or collision insurance, and it does not comply with any financial responsibility or any other law mandating motor vehicle insurance.
+You are not obligated to purchase the GAP the dealership offers; shop around for GAP coverage.

 Evaluating Insurance Companies

 Choosing the right coverage is just the first step.

 While price and coverage may be deciding factors when you purchase auto insurance, it’s worth considering the reputation and financial stability of prospective insurance providers as well.
 First, double-check that an insurer is licensed in your state by visiting the website of your state’s insurance division—where you can also review information about consumer complaints filed against insurance companies.
 In addition, you can check review websites and talk to friends about their experiences with insurers.